spshrishail/StorySpark/README.md

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
+- **Vite**: A next-generation build tool that provides faster builds and hot module replacement (HMR).
 - **Tailwind CSS**: Utility-first CSS framework used for styling.
 - **SimpleBar**: A custom scrollbar solution used to enhance the page's visual feel.
 - **Lucide-React**: A library of icons used throughout the landing page.